BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 Alternatively, `bmdeVersion` can be 'default' which will return the fields normally associated with the collection you are querying.

-Finally, `bmdeVersion` can be set to 'custom' to retrieve a subset of the fields normaly returned as 'default' fields.
-The specific fields must then be specified as a String vector in the fiter attribute 'fields'.
+Finally, `bmdeVersion` can be set to 'custom' to retrieve a subset of the fields normally returned as 'default' fields.
+The specific fields must then be specified as a String vector in the filter attribute 'fields'.
 If the client specifies fields not part of the normal 'default' set those fields will be ignored in the query.